At this point I feel like a poster boy for Central and South America.

 Who does that?

 And I recognize that not everyone has such a predisposition for Latin America.
-In fact, I haven't really met anyone who does.
+In fact, I rarely meet anyone who does.

 However, if you’re still inclined to go after reading this list, I wish you the best.